-Insights + Publications.
+Insights + Publications

 • A desert landscape at sunset with sparse vegetation and a gravelly ground, and the sun on the horizon.

-Disclosure Integrity & First Nations Governance - White Paper
+Disclosure Integrity & First Nations Governance

 This white paper examines the integrity gaps in current sustainability and social disclosures as they relate to First Nations rights, governance, and accountability.
 It outlines why disclosure without governance alignment risks misrepresentation, regulatory exposure, and long-term value erosion.